kipcole9/money/README.md

 These keys are are defined as follows:

-* `exchange_rate_service` is a boolean that determines whether to start the exchange rate retrieval service.
+* `exchange_rate_service` is a boolean that determines whether to automatically start the exchange rate retrieval service.
 The default it `false`.

 * `exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
-The default is 5 minutes (360,000 milliseconds)
+The default is 5 minutes (300,000 milliseconds)

 * `api_module` identifies the module that does the retrieval of exchange rates.
 This is any module that implements the `Money.ExchangeRates` behaviour.
 The  default is `Money.ExchangeRates.OpenExchangeRates`